B-atuti/Student-Management-System/README.md

 1. Clone the repository to your local machine. `git clone
 2. Install the required dependencies using `pipenv install`.
-3. Initialize the database by running `python database.py`.
+3. Initialize the database by running `python3 database.py`.

 ## Usage